 We started providing public cloud services in 2013 through our cooperation with Microsoft.
-Under our cooperation arrangement with Microsoft, we provide Microsoft's cloud services, including Azure, Office 365, Dynamics 365 and Power Platform, to customers in mainland China by entering into service agreements with such end customers.
+Under our cooperation arrangement with Microsoft, we provide Microsoft's cloud services, including Azure, Microsoft 365 (formerly Office 365), Dynamics 365 and Power Platform, to customers in mainland China by entering into service agreements with such end customers.

-We provide infrastructure-as-a-service, or IaaS, platform-as-a-service, or PaaS, and software-as-a-service, or SaaS, to our enterprise and individual end customers on the public cloud.
+We provide IaaS, PaaS, and software-as-a-service, or SaaS, to our enterprise and individual end customers on the public cloud.
 Microsoft Azure provides our customers with a one-stop shop to purchase a portion of the pooled computing resources, control the applications uploaded to the virtual servers and/or access to the applications run by various operators on the cloud infrastructure, and pay on an on-demand basis.
-Through Office 365 services, we provide our customers with not only the complete Office applications, but also business-class email, file sharing and HD video conferencing, all working together and connected in the public cloud so that customers can have access to everything they need to run their business from anywhere.
+Through Microsoft 365 services, we provide our customers with not only the complete Microsoft 365 applications, but also business-class email, file sharing and HD video conferencing, all working together and connected in the public cloud so that customers can have access to everything they need to run their business from anywhere.